HELVE/H_OVERVIEW/README.md

 ## Helve Operative Guidelines

-These guidelines act as a basis for behavioral priorities and are a direct reflection of the values that Helve creatives try to uplift for the sake of personal development and growth.
-Every Helve agent/operative in the field fulfills the directive protocols as needed or required after scheduled self-evaluation.
+Directive protocols act as a basis for behavioral priorities and are a direct reflection of the values that Helve creatives try to uplift for the sake of personal development and growth.
+Every Helve agent/operative in the field initiates and fulfills the protocols as needed or required after scheduled self-evaluation.

 Directive Protocols | Tag | Type  | Notes
 ------------ | ------------- | ------------- | -------------